AlgoSecure/iotmap/doc/started.md

 IoTMap modelling >
 ```

-Then we continue with the other graphs:
+Then continue with the other graphs:
 ```
 IoTMap modelling > nwkGraph
 IoTMap modelling > transGraph